Making hemp rope by hand. Photo: Vegard Valde

-How did they used to make rope?
+How did they make rope in medieval times?
 At the ropeyard at Hardanger Maritime Centre, you can see for yourself how different kinds of rope are made by hand.
+Welcome!

 Our most important customers are those who own old traditional boats and vessels.
 The centre works on the reconstruction and restoration of these historical vessels.
-A holistic approach is important in projects like this, which means handmade rope is a must in the rigging.
+An antiquarian approach is used in projects like this, which means handmade rope is a must in the rigging.
 The small boat workshop also produces new, classic traditional boats, and restores old boats that also need rope for thole pins and rigging.
-The ropeyard is open to the public, so feel free to pay us a visit!